Musaylima: Prophethood

 Musaylima, who is alleged as having been a skilled magician by Muslim historians, is said to have performed unusual feats that amazed onlookers.
 Musaylima also shared verses purporting them to have been revelations from God.

 Al-Tabari in his History of the Prophets and Kings chronicles that Musaylima also proposed to share power over Arabia with Muhammad.
 In 10 Hijri, he wrote to Muhammad:

 "From Musaylimah, Messenger of God, to Muhammad, Messenger of God.
 Salutations to you.
 I have been given a share with you in this matter.
 Half the earth belongs to us and half to the Quraish.
 But the Quraish are people who transgress."

 Muhammad, is said to have replied:

 "From Muhammad, the Messenger of God, to Musaylimah, the arch-liar.
 Peace be upon him who follows (God's) guidance.
 Now then, surely the earth belongs to God, who bequeaths it to whom He will amongst his servants.
 The ultimate issue is to the God-fearing."

-Personal life
+Tabari also mentions that Musaylima set up a "sacred enclave" in the Yamamah, which contained the villages of the Ahalif, so that if anyone attacked them, they would be violating sacred grounds.

+Ibn Kathir in his Tafsir Ibn Kathir wrote that Musaylima attempted to produce a surah like the Quran: "O Wabr, O Wabr!
+You are only two ears and a chest, and the rest of you is digging and burrowing."

+Ridda Wars and relationship with Sajah bint al-Harith

 During the Ridda wars which emerged following the death of Muhammad, Sajah bint al-Harith declared that she was a prophetess after learning that Musaylima and Tulayha had declared prophethood.
 4,000 people gathered around her to march on Medina.
 Others joined her against Medina.
 However, her planned attack on Medina was called off after she learned that the army of Khalid ibn al-Walid had defeated Tulayha al-Asadi (another self-proclaimed prophet).
 Thereafter, she sought cooperation with Musaylima to oppose the threat of Khalid.
 A mutual understanding was initially reached with Musaylima.
 Eventually, the two married and she accepted his prophethood (although she later recanted and died a Muslim).
 Khalid then defeated the remaining rebellious elements around Sajah, and then moved on to defeat Musaylima.